 How life changes when you have children!
 There isn’t an element of life that’s left unscathed by arrival of a chubby, pooey, nocturnal little person into your life.
 It’s wonderful, but it’s also quite an upheaval!
 It’s not uncommon for parents to feel like they’ve lost some (or all?!) of their identity, capacity and sanity.

-Before Reuben was born, we both worked as staff workers for UCCF: The Christian Unions.
+Before our eldest was born, we both worked in Christian ministry as staff workers for UCCF: The Christian Unions.
 It was a brilliant job.
 We got paid to help students reach out to students with the good news of Jesus on their university campuses.
 This involved lots of things: doing training seminars at regional and national conferences; giving evangelistic talks; running planning meetings with Christian Union leaders; discipling a recent graduate in the “relay” programme; and doing bible studies with students in coffee shops.
 As with any job, it had its pressures, but really, what’s not to love about that as a job description?!

-Before Reuben was born I (Cathy) would rock up to Starbucks/Costa/Nero (or another haven of caffeinated bliss) ready for intentional conversations with a student about the gospel.
+Before our son was born I (Cathy) would rock up to Starbucks/Costa/Nero (or another haven of caffeinated bliss) ready for intentional conversations with a student about the gospel.
 Armed with Bible, beverage and brain we’d delve into a passage, have an edifying chat and then wrap it up with a round of prayer.
 There was plenty of time and space to reflect on the gospel and apply it deeply to life, with the Spirit’s help.

 They were wonderful times, which I look back on with nostalgia.